opencitations/heritrace/user_testing/packages/enduser/README.md

 ### Task 1: Edit Existing Publication Record (8 minutes)

-**Task 1**: Your first task is to edit a specific bibliographic record for a Journal Article.
-Look for the record that appears as 'Carew, R. & Florkowski, W. & Smith, E. (2006).
+**Task 1**: Your first task is to edit a specific bibliographic record for a journal article: 'Carew, R. & Florkowski, W. & Smith, E. (2006).
 Apple Industry Performance, Intellectual Property Rights And Innovation.
-International Journal Of Fruit Science, 6(1), 93-116.' in the interface.
-This should be the fourth Journal Article item in the Catalogue list.
-We're providing the exact position since browsing functionality is not part of this usability test.
-HERITRACE is focused on metadata editing, not on browsing.
+International Journal Of Fruit Science, 6(1), 93-116.' available at http://localhost:5000/about/https://w3id.org/oc/meta/br/061503302081.

 Please make the following change:
 1. Add 'Carolyn Scagel' as the first author, specifying that this is the author with ORCID identifier 0000-0002-4269-6240, with 'Carolyn' as the given name and 'Scagel' as the family name.